wg-lux/agl_anonymizer_pipeline/README.md

 AGL Anonymizer is comprised of several key modules:

+Text Region Detection: EAST and Tesseract are applied to find the text regions in the image.
-OCR Module: Detects and extracts text from images.
-Anonymizer Module: Applies anonymizing techniques to identified sensitive text regions.
+OCR Module: Detects and extracts text from images using Tesseract and TROCR Anonymizer Module: Applies Pseudonyms to the sensitive text regions identified.
+A custom names directory is provided.
 Blur Module: Provides functions to blur specific areas in the image.
 Save Module: Handles the saving of processed images in a chosen format.
-Customization

-You can customize the behavior of AGL Anonymize by modifying the parameters in the config.py file (if included).
-This includes adjusting the OCR sensitivity, blur intensity, and more.

 ## Contributing